List of Beyblade: Shogun Steel episodes

 Beyblade: Shogun Steel, known in Japan as Metal Fight Beyblade Zero-G (メタルファイト ベイブレード ZERO-G) is the fourth and final season of the Japanese anime television series Beyblade: Metal Saga based on Takafumi Adachi's manga series Beyblade: Metal Fusion, which itself is based on the Beyblade spinning top game from Takara Tomy and Hasbro.
 Directly following Beyblade: Metal Fury, the season is produced by d-rights and Nelvana under the direction of Kunihisa Sugishima.
 The season features a new hero named Zyro Kurogane, and his bey, Samurai Ifrit.
 The season began airing on TV Tokyo in Japan starting April 8, 2012.
-Following the original 15 minute long 38 episodes that aired in Japan, an additional seven half-hour episodes were released exclusively on DVD, bringing the total number of Japanese episodes to 45, and internationally to 26 half-hour episodes.
+Following the original 12 minute long 38 episodes that aired in Japan, an additional seven 24-minute episodes were released exclusively on DVD, bringing the total number of Japanese episodes to 45, and internationally to 26 24-minute episodes.